defuse/defuse.github.io/content/posts/making-zcash-light-wallets-faster-and-more-private.md

 ## Conclusion; What's Next?

 By implementing something like the above protocol, Zcash light wallets could find their notes much faster while being much more private than they are today.
-The drawbacks to this design are that (a) address sizes and transaction sizes are increased, (b) the protocol relies on a permissioned set of mix authorities, and (c) the protocol needs three additional zero-knowledge proofs whose circuits need to be designed and implemented.
+The drawbacks to this design are that (a) address sizes and transaction sizes are increased, (b) the protocol relies on a permissioned set of mix authorities, (c) daily received-transaction-count data resides on Detection Servers and is vulnerable to being leaked, and (d) the protocol needs three additional zero-knowledge proofs whose circuits need to be designed and implemented.
 Ideally, the permissioned set of mixes would eventually be replaced by a proper permissionless mixnet, e.g. with the mixing being done by proof-of-stake validators.

 The next steps for me are to,